nicolasazrak/caddy-cache/README.md

 This is a simple caching plugin for [caddy server](https://caddyserver.com/)

+## Build

-To use it you need to compile your own version of caddy with this plugin like [this doc](https://github.com/mholt/caddy/wiki/Writing-a-Plugin:-Directives).
+To use it you need to compile your own version of caddy with this plugin.
+First fetch the code

+- `go get -u github.com/mholt/caddy`
+- `go get -u github.com/nicolasazrak/caddy-cache`
+- `cd $GOPATH/src/github.com/mholt/caddy`
+- `go get ./... # Fetch dependencies recursively`
+- `cd $GOPATH/src/github.com/nicolasazrak/caddy-cache`
+- `go get ./...`

+Then update the file in `$GOPATH/src/github.com/mholt/caddy/caddy/caddymain/run.go` and import `_ "github.com/nicolasazrak/caddy-cache"`.

+And Then build the caddy with:

+- `cd $GOPATH/src/github.com/mholt/caddy/caddy`
+- `./build.bash`

+This will produce the caddy binary in that same folder.
+For more information about how plugins work read [this doc](https://github.com/mholt/caddy/wiki/Writing-a-Plugin:-Directives).

+## Usage

 Example minimal usage in `Caddyfile`

 ```